 it's right on the Plaça del Baix, the lower half of

 the arena.
-It also has a CCTV system so that one can
+It also tends to have a CCTV system so that one can

 watch the action from the comfort of a bar stool and

 the atmosphere can wonderful during the running.
-The
+Another

 are several runs during the weekend, including one for